opendcs/opendcs/docs/source/dev-docs.rst

 if you think you have a superior organization for these data.

-Using OpenDCS Jars in you project
+Using OpenDCS Jars in your project
 =================================

 Except for tests and the installer zip, project jars are available on maven central.